dnr/temporal/service/matching/fairness.md

 owner's update, or it will fail.
 If it took effect before, then the new owner will definitely see the task when it does a read.

-TODO: is that enough to prevent all problems in the fairness schema?
+TODO: Is that enough to prevent all problems in the fairness schema?
+It seems like yes.

-TODO: are there any other ways to do it? we could just put a uuid "owner" instead of range id and then just allocate task ids densely
+TODO: Are there any other ways to do it?
+We could just put a uuid "owner" instead of range id, and then just allocate task ids densely.

-can we do it without lwt? that probably means time-based lease, otherwise there's no way to force the write to fail
+TODO: Can we do it without lwt?
+That probably means time-based lease, otherwise there's no way to force the write to fail.